fiveorbs/wire/docs/creator.md

 ==================

 ***Wire***'s object `Creator` class helps you create instances of classes for which you don't have their constructor arguments at hand.
-It attempts to instantiate or collect all necessary values by analyzing the types of the class's constructor parameters.
+It attempts to obtain or gather all the required values by analyzing the types of the constructor parameters of the class.

 ## Basic usage of the object creator